AadiSubramanya/cryptonite_taskphase_aadi/Processes and Jobs/Interrupting Processes.md

 ## Learnings:
 - Using Ctrl+C to interrupt and terminate processes running in the terminal.
 - This sends an "interrupt" signal, allowing the application to exit cleanly.
-- For this challenge, I need to use Ctrl-C to interrupt `/challenge/run` to get the flag.
+- For this challenge, I need to use Ctrl+C to interrupt `/challenge/run` to get the flag.
 ## References:
 None